kryvyifedir/score-hub/docs/OBJECTS.md

 ```

 ## Achievement__c sObject
 `Achievement__c` sObject stores achievements that are related to specific measurements.
-Achievement is considred to be reached by user once the value in a corresponding `UserMeasurement__c` record reaches or becomes greater then the value in `Achievement.Goal__c` sObject
+Achievement is considered to be reached by the user once the value in a corresponding `UserMeasurement__c` record reaches or becomes greater than the value in `Achievement.Goal__c` sObject

 ```mermaid
 classDiagram